Caucasus University

 Caucasus University is a private university in Tbilisi, Georgia.
-The university was established in 2004 on the foundation of Caucasus School of Business, which was established in 1998 in partnership with Georgia State University, Atlanta, U.S., during the country's transitional period.
-This was when Georgia was making the first attempts to move from a planned to free market economy.
-Caucasus University has evolved and is now one of the most prominent higher education institutions in Georgia and the South Caucasus region.
+The university was established in 2004.
+It is the successor to the Caucasus School of Business, founded in 1998 in partnership with Georgia State University, Atlanta, U.S., during Georgia's transitional period from a planned to a free market economy.

 Schools and programs

-Caucasus University currently consists of eight schools: the School of Business, the School of Law, the School of Media, the School of Technology, the School of Governance, the School of Social Sciences, the School of Tourism and the School of Healthcare and offers degree and certificate programs.
+Caucasus University currently offers degree and certificate programs through its eight constituent schools: the School of Business, the School of Law, the School of Media, the School of Technology, the School of Governance, the School of Social Sciences, the School of Tourism, and the School of Healthcare.

 Caucasus School of Business (CSB)

-CSB is a member of the Central and East European Management Development Association (CEEMAN), and was the first educational institution in the South Caucasus Region to be granted CEEMAN International Quality accreditation.
+CSB is a member of the Central and East European Management Development Association (CEEMAN) and was the first educational institution in the South Caucasus Region to be granted CEEMAN International Quality accreditation.
 The school offers: